Elf Cookies

 Mix-Ins Not To Miss

 These would be great with any kind of Christmas candy, but the mix-ins we chose, specifically, include: Candy-coated chocolate candies (M&M’s), chocolate dinner mints (creme de menthe mints), white chocolate peppermint bark, and Christmas SPRINKLES!
-Here are some other mix-in ideas that even Buddy from the movie Elf would approve of:
+Here are some other mix-in ideas that even Buddy the Elf would approve of:

 • Mini Marshmallows